Food bank: Operational models

 For many US food banks, most of their donated food comes from food left over from the normal processes of for-profit companies.
 It can come from any part of the food chain, e.g. from growers who have produced too much or whose food is not sufficiently visually appealing; from manufacturers who overproduced; or from retailers who over-ordered.
 Often the product is approaching or past its "sell by" date.
 In such cases, the food bank liaises with the food industry and with regulators to make sure the food is safe and legal to distribute and eat.

 Other sources of food include the general public, sometimes in the form of "food drives", and government programs that buy and distribute excess farm products mostly to help support higher commodity prices.
 Food banks can also buy food either at market prices or from wholesalers and retailers at discounted prices, often at a cost.
 Sometimes farmers will allow food banks to send gleaners to salvage leftover crops for free once their primary harvest is complete.
 A few food banks have even taken over their farms, though such initiatives have not always been successful.

-Many food banks don't accept fresh produce, preferring canned or packaged food due to health and safety concerns, though some have tried to change this as part of a growing worldwide awareness of the importance of nutrition.
+Many food banks do not accept fresh produce, preferring canned or packaged food due to health and safety concerns, though some have tried to change this as part of a growing worldwide awareness of the importance of nutrition.
 As an example, in 2012, London Food Bank (Canada) started accepting perishable food, reporting that as well as the obvious health benefits, there were noticeable emotional benefits to recipients when they were given fresh food.

 Summer can be a challenging time for food banks, particularly in regions where school children are usually given regular free meals during term time.
 Spikes in demand can coincide with periods where donations fall due to folk being on holiday.